thevoidop/eternalBot/README.md

 EternalBot is a versatile and interactive bot designed to enhance your Discord server experience.
 It comes with a variety of features and commands to keep your community engaged and entertained.

+To see the bot in action, join the Discord server [here.](https://discord.gg/BGt6fTSv)

 ## Features

 - **Interactive Games**: Play games like Tic-Tac-Toe directly in your Discord server.